 It will reduce travel time along the route from about two and a half hours to approximately 35 minutes.

 Deal concluded on purchase of trains for use on the Red line

 The Lagos state government led by Governor Babajide Sanwo-Olu has concluded a deal with Patentes Talgo, SAU, a Spanish manufacturer of intercity, standard, and high-speed passenger trains, which is commonly known as Talgo, for the acquisition of the company’s two new 330kmp intra-city metropolitan trains with a total of 10 cars, for use at the 37 km red line railway project.

 The deal was concluded inside the Milwaukee facilities of the Spanish train manufacturer in the presence of Lagos State Commissioner for Transportation, Dr. Frederic Oladeinde, the Special Adviser to the Governor on Works, Eng.
 Aramide Adeyoye, and the Managing Director of Lagos Metropolitan Area Transport Authority (LAMATA), Eng.
 Abimbola Akinajo.

 Speaking at the event, Governor Sanwo-Olu, said that they inspected the trains, saw their configuration, and they are certain that they (the trains) will fit into the tracks of the Redline in Lagos.

 “A train is not something you can just go and pick up on the shelf.
-We are extremely lucky to get these brand new trains that are beautifully white and red in color, coincidentally, the rail line is called Red Line.
+We are extremely lucky to get these brand new trains that are beautifully white and red in colour, coincidentally, the rail line is called the Red Line.

 We are just going to brand the trains and put up our seal on them, and we hope that this (purchase of the trains) will be the beginning of a mutually beneficial business relationship with Talgo,” explained the Lagos state governor.